 Press

-Inside Winemaking Episode 176: Greg La Follette
+• Inside Winemaking Episode 176

 Host, Jim Duane

 In this episode, we have a conversation with Greg La Follette of Marchelle Wines.
 We discuss Greg's extraordinary journey from nearly becoming a professional bagpiper and priest to becoming a celebrated winemaker renowned for his expertise in mouthfeel and Burgundian techniques.
-Listeners will hear the importance of patience, community support, and strategic winemaking practices.

 • The Best Red Blends of 2024